damzC/explainabele-AI/README.md

 # explainable-AI
 This repository contains work on Explainable Artificial Intelligence on both Machine Learning and Deep Learning models

-## 1. Extract Feature Relevance Extraction through Explainability of ML model
+## 1. Extract Feature Relevance through Explainability of ML model
 * **Implementation File**: _Feature_Relevance_Extraction_through_Explainability.ipynb_

 This implementation takes a publicly available financial (bank) dataset from the UC Irvine Machine Learning Repository ([link](https://archive.ics.uci.edu/ml/machine-learning-databases/00222/bank-additional.zip)) and builds a machine learning classification model on this data.
 Using explainable AI (_Shapley Additive Values_ method), the _relevance_ of each of the features in the feature set are determined to understand, which features are important for a particular outcome.
 The details of the implementation are as follows: